AmyJeanes/KeypadFlasher/README.md

 ## Usage

-Please see [#development](#development) for instructions on manually building the project from source.
+Please see the [development](#development) section for instructions on manually building the project from source.

 Don't have a keypad yet?
 See the [supported devices](#supported-devices) section for some compatible options.